JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/exercises/activity01/README.md

 In this IoT prototyping procedure, we will guide you through the necessary steps to set up and test a Wemos D1 Mini using an Arduino development environment.

-#### Prerequisites

-* You should have Arduino and the appropriate package installed on your computer.
-* Ensure that you have a Wemos D1 Mini board available.
-* Prepare a breadboard and necessary cables for the electronic connections.

 #### Procedure

 1. Install Arduino Environment: